 Deciding to go to drug or alcohol rehab can definitely be life-changing for an addict.
 But sometimes the understanding of what “rehab” is all about can be confusing, since many programs are like a revolving door.
-So, do you know what an effective substance abuse rehabilitation program like Adult & Teen Challenge is really like?
+So, do you know what an effective substance abuse rehabilitation program is really like?
 There are many urban legends about substance abuse rehabs in Memphis, Tennessee and other locations.

 Although all rehabs have a common set of treatments, each center is unique.
 Outcomes can be highly affected mostly by the length of stay in the program.
 Short-term rehabs rarely work.
 The better rehabs will last several months, not a few days, since it takes that long to reteach them truth, positive thinking and responsibility for a successful future.

 Each drug or alcohol abuser has a different experience and history with drugs and alcohol.
 What launched the initial use and subsequent addiction can be quite different for different people.
 So, unraveling it will often take different approaches and some initial counseling.
 Addictions are often initially caused by a disappointment or a void in the person’s life, so those must be dealt with simultaneously or the addiction cannot be solved.
 Often called “dual-diagnosis” treatment, this combined therapy is essential, but not a part of the treatment in all rehabs.

 An addiction is affected by an area of the brain referred to as the Mesolimbic Dopamine System.
 It is not part of the conscious portion of the brain.
 So, it is quite difficult for an addict to connect the logic of unhealthy and negative behavior to their addiction.
 Whether or not the addict opened the door to the addiction in the first place is irrelevant to their ability to turn it around.
 Once the addiction is started, the addict no longer has control to stop the addiction.